-Caution is recommended in patients receiving concomitant medications which could increase the risk of ulceration or bleeding, such as systemic corticosteroids, anticoagulants, anti-platelet agents or selective serotonin-reuptake inhibitors (refer to Interactions).
-The concurrent use of aspirin and

-NSAIDs also increases the risk of serious gastrointestinal adverse effects.
+Caution is recommended in patients receiving concomitant medications which could increase the risk of ulceration or bleeding, such as systemic corticosteroids, anticoagulants, antiplatelet agents or selective serotonin-reuptake inhibitors (refer to section 4.5).
+The concurrent use of aspirin and NSAIDs also increases the risk of serious gastrointestinal adverse effects.